Blog Article / 12 April 2021

 7. Gdansk & Westerplatte

 Gdansk is a very important place for Poles and, in fact, for the whole world, for several reasons.
 Firstly, in the Westerplatte peninsula near the city, the German invasion of Poland began in 1939, which marked the outbreak of World War 2.
 On September 1st, the German battleship Schleswig-Holstein fired the first salvo.
 The battle of Westerplatte lasted for a week, despite the overwhelming advantage of the German army.
 Once Polish troops finally surrendered, the entire area of Westerplatte was completely ruined.
 Nowadays you can see the impressive Monument of the Coast Defenders on the former grounds of this heroic battle.
 There is also a small military cemetery with the tombs of the perished soldiers.
 We suggest combining a visit to the Westerplatte Memorial with Stutthof concentration camp during World War 2 tour from Gdansk.
 If you would like to learn more stories about the war period, you must visit the Museum of the Second World War.
 Its main exhibition is located 14 meters underground and depicts everyday life in Poland during World War 2.
-Inside, you can watch archival photos and videos, listen to stories of witnesses of those events, as well as play with interactive maps presenting famous battles or changes of Poland’s borders during World War 2.
+Inside, you can watch archival photos and videos, listen to stories of witnesses of those events, as well as play with interactive maps presenting famous battles or changes in Poland’s borders during World War 2.

 Secondly, Gdansk is globally known as the birthplace of the Solidarity movement (Solidarnosc).
 With Lech Walesa as its leader, it had a massive contribution to the fall of communism in Europe.
 You can see the Gdansk Shipyard, where the Polish workers organized numerous protests against the communist regime.
 Standing next to the Monument to the Fallen Shipyard Workers of 1970 you can hear the tragic story of the heroes who sacrificed their lives for the better future of their children.
 You can also visit the European Solidarity Centre with an exhibition devoted to the history of the Solidarity trade union and see the changes that took place under its influence in Central and Eastern Europe.